-The present board directors (who are also the trustees of the charity) are set out on page 1, together with those who served during the year.
-The directors are drawn from a wide range of backgrounds, bringing together professional, commercial and local experience.
-The executive directors are employed by Futures Housing Group Limited.
-Details of Board members and the Group's executive directors' emoluments are included in the financial statements of that company.

-The association has insurance policies that indemnify its Board of Directors against liability when acting for the association.
+The present Board Directors are set out on page 1, together with those who served during the year.
+The Directors are drawn from a wide range of backgrounds, bringing together professional, commercial, and local experience.
+The Executive Directors are employed by Futures Housing Group.
+Details of Board Members and the Group's Executive Directors' emoluments are included in the financial statements of that company.
+The Association has insurance policies that indemnify its Board of Directors against liability when acting for the Association.